informatik-mannheim/BSVC-install/Readme.md

-# This is a Installer Creater for BSVC made with the use on NSIS
+# This is a Installer Creater for BSVC made with the use of NSIS

 ## Setup.nsi
 Contians the script used to compile the installer